 Abbas Lakha QC is one of the UK’s leading silks.
 He is a Defence specialist, with a wide-ranging practice in all areas of serious and complex litigation.

-Chambers and Partners 2013: 'Defence specialist Abbas Lakha QC is held in "very, very high regard" by peers as he is "an extraordinarily tough opponent, who is dedicated and hard-working."
-A particular specialism of his lies in defending those accused of financial crime, and recently he has been defending an African minister contesting extradition to the UK over such allegations.'
+Chambers UK 2013: 'Defence specialist Abbas Lakha QC is held in "very, very high regard" by peers as he is "an extraordinarily tough opponent, who is dedicated and hard-working."
+A particular specialism of his lies in defending those accused of financial crime'.

 He is particularly noted for his extensive experience in advising and representing Individuals and Corporations in Regulatory and Criminal Proceedings both in the Courts and before Tribunals.
 His principal expertise relates to the defence of individuals who are prosecuted in relation to allegations of Financial Crime.
 Abbas has appeared in many of the country’s most high proﬁle fraud trials which frequently have international dimensions.
 He is regularly instructed to advise at the pre-investigative stages of cases.
 He is highly respected for his courtroom advocacy skills, his attention to detail on case preparation and his negotiating skills.
 He has experience of representing high proﬁle individuals for whom reputation management is a signiﬁcant concern.